apache/nuttx/configs/samv71-xult/README.txt

      At this point, work has stopped because I am stuck.
 The problem is that bus events are not occurring:  Nothing is detected by the USBHS when the host is connected; no activity is seen on the bus by a USB analyzer when the host is connected.
-Possibilities: (1) the pullups on DM and DP are not working.
-This would prevent the host from detecting the presence of the device.  the DETACH bit is, however, being correctly cleared  or (2) some issue with clocking or configuration of the UTMI.
-I see nothing wrong this this case.
+Possibilities: (1) the pull-ups on DM and DP are not working.
+This would prevent the host from detecting the presence of the device.
+The DETACH bit is, however, being correctly cleared and the USB is in the suspend sate.
+Or (2) some issue with clocking or configuration of the UTMI.
+I see nothing wrong in this case.
 I have done extensive comparison of the Atmel sample code and study of the data sheet, but I have not found the key to solving this.

   6. Partial support for the maXTouch Xplained Pro LCD is in place.
 The